mkorangestripe/linux/linux-notes/pip.md

 pipenv sync  # installs all packages in Pipfile.lock pipenv update  # runs lock then sync, with no version constraints in Pipfile, this updates all packages

-pip graph  # display currently–installed dependency graph pipenv check  # check installed dependencies for security vulnerabilities
+pipenv graph  # display currently–installed dependency graph pipenv check  # check installed dependencies for security vulnerabilities

 pipenv run python linux_monitoring_datadog.py  # run a command within the virtualenv